How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Training classes are not only about learning commands but also about socializing with others.
 Encourage your puppy to interact gently with trainers and other puppies.
 Supervised interaction ensures they learn positive behaviours and etiquette in social settings:

-- Watch for signs of stress or overstimulation and intervene if your puppy seems uncomfortable or reactive.
+Watch for signs of stress or overstimulation and intervene if your puppy seems uncomfortable or reactive.
+Use verbal praise and treats to reinforce good social behaviour.

 Tracking Your Puppy’s Progress